2024 South Korean martial law crisis: Lifting of martial law

 During a televised briefing at 04:27, Yoon announced that he would lift martial law as soon as a quorum could be obtained for a cabinet meeting, and that he had withdrawn military personnel from the National Assembly.
 At approximately 04:30, the cabinet approved the motion to lift martial law.
 The Martial Law Command was also disbanded.
 The military said it had not observed unusual activity in North Korea while martial law was in place.

 Following the lifting of martial law, the DPK held an emergency meeting at the Assembly, announcing that they would commence impeachment proceedings if Yoon did not step down.
 In a resolution, it said "Yoon's declaration of martial law is a clear violation of the Constitution", adding that it was "a serious act of rebellion and a perfect reason for impeachment".
 Protests continued to be held in the Assembly and in Gwanghwamun Square, as well as outside the Presidential Residence.
 Candlelight rallies and related activities were held in cities across South Korea.
-Smaller rallies were also held in support of Yoon.
+Smaller rallies were held in support of Yoon.

 Protests against Yoon Suk Yeol

-Speaker Woo Won-shik inspects an Assembly window damaged from the previous night, on the morning of 4 December.